roidetection/roi_detection/README.md

 # Region of Interest Detection in Melanocytic Skin Tumor Whole Slide Images

 ## Updates:
 * 10/04/2021: Submitted to ISBI 2022.
-See visualization results on TCGA-SKCM at [following link]()
+See visualization results on TCGA-SKCM in folder TCGA_visual.

 ## Overview
 Automated region of interest detection in histopathological image analysis is a challenging and important topic with tremendous potential impact in clinical practice.
 In this paper, we aim to address one important question: How to perform automated region of interest detection in melanocytic skin tumor (*melanoma* and *nevus*) whole slide images?
 We work with a dataset that contains 161 melanocytic skin tumor images, including *melanomas* (skin cancer) and *nevi* (benign moles), and propose a patch-based region of interest detection method, which achieves better performance than other unsupervised and supervised methods on the melanocytic skin tumor images.